 - 3. Business Casual attire is a less formal version of business professional but should always be neat, clean, and suitable for the workplace.
 If lettered or illustrated attire is worn, it should not promote a particular political, moral, religious, personal, or other opinion.
 Attire, which is obscene, vulgar, offensive or inflammatory is prohibited.
 Appropriate clothing includes: - a.
-Dress pants or capris. - b.
+Dress pants or capris that stop directly above or below the ankle. - b.
 Casual dresses and skirts; skirt length should be at a length at which you can sit comfortably in public. - c.
 Casual shirts, dress shirts, sweaters, polo shirts, turtlenecks, suit jackets or sport jackets. - d.
 Comfortable shoes such as walking shoes, loafers, boots, flats and dress heels.